 - Individuals who can develop strong and secure relationships.

 The curriculum is ambitious providing breadth and balance.
 It is designed to provide all pupils particularly disadvantaged pupils and those with SEND, the knowledge and cultural capital they need to succeed in life.
 This will include the development of a love for reading and confidence in the use of powerful language and vocabulary.
-Our curriculum develops character and in particular supports all children including those with particular mental health and wellbeing needs.
-Our curriculum is coherently planned and sequenced so that all pupils build sufficient knowledge and skills for future learning.
-The curriculum will be enhanced with planed and appropriately sequenced educational visits/experiences, extra-curricular activities and careers opportunities to ensure pupils are ready for the next steps in their educational journey.
+Our curriculum develops character and supports all children including those with mental health and wellbeing needs.
+Our curriculum is logically planned and sequenced so that all pupils develop mastery, fluency, knowledge, and skills for future learning.
+The curriculum will be enhanced with planned and appropriately sequenced educational visits/experiences, extra-curricular activities, and careers opportunities to ensure pupils are ready for the next steps in their educational journey.

 The 5 key expectations for our Curriculum: